flycheck/flycheck/doc/manual/usage.rst

    following events are known:

    `mode-enabled`
-      Check syntax immediately when `flycheck-mode` is enabled.
+      Check syntax immediately when :command:`flycheck-mode` is enabled.

    `save`
       Check syntax immediately after the buffer was saved.